hubforschoolwork/pro4stockpicker/README.md

 •	Once the transactions (buy/sell) reach the $5,000 limit, all further transactions will not be processed.
 An alert will appear on the screen and the transactions above the allowable limit will appear in “red” as a signal to show these transactions will not be processed.

 •	Technologies used are:
   o	Django/Python
   o	.CSS
   o	HTML
   o	JavaScript
   o	Bootstrap
   o	TradingView – For stock prices/graphs and stock ticker widgets

+Suggested Future Enhancements:
-•	Suggested future enhancements to the app are as follows: o	Expanded access to all securities on all stock exchanges rather than limited to four stocks. o	Buy and sell pages could be expanded to allow for access to all securities on all stock exchanges. o	Expanded securities would require views of all stock data/charts/historical data. o	Stock price alerts allowing users to purchase or sell a stock at a particular price. o	Portfolio stock positions/balances on homepage. o	Search box to get instant quotes on all stock on exchanges. o	Add a login feature so users can save their portfolios. o	Allow a single user to add more than one portfolio to their account.
+  o	Expanded access to all securities on all stock exchanges rather than limited to four stocks. o	Buy and sell pages could be expanded to allow for access to all securities on all stock exchanges. o	Expanded securities would require views of all stock data/charts/historical data. o	Stock price alerts allowing users to purchase or sell a stock at a particular price. o	Portfolio stock positions/balances on homepage. o	Search box to get instant quotes on all stock on exchanges. o	Add a login feature so users can save their portfolios. o	Allow a single user to add more than one portfolio to their account.